How Does Your Garden Grow?

 For dirt I like to use organic compost.
 I turn to the Big Yellow Bag Garden Soil for my planting.
 It’s so pure and pitch black dark.
 It’s a gardener’s secret weapon for plantings.
 I knew my thirsty plants would love this soil after being on the grocery store shelves.

 It’s also a good idea to add small rocks to the bottom in case your pot does not have a drainage hole.
 This container did not so I added a few shale rocks from the front yard.
-I then filled the bottom of the planter roughly 4 inches deep with my dirt.
+I then filled the bottom of the planter roughly 4 inches deep with my dirt using my favorite garden gloves.

 Think Like Mother Nature